-Putting a bit more effort into your search engine optimization is extremely worthwhile for getting attention to your blog.
+Putting a bit more effort into your search engine optimization is extremely worthwhile for getting attention to your site.
 Getting your blog posts to rank highly in search results is one of the best ways to draw in new readers.

-There are various things you have to focus on when it comes to the SEO ranking of your blog posts.
+There are various things you have to focus on when it comes to the SEO ranking of your posts.
 These include choosing a relevant keyword, your length, the structure of your articles and linking to other websites.

 The best advice for improving your SEO is to install an amazing little WordPress plugin called Yoast.
 This really does make easy work of SEO.
 It provides you with constant updates on how SEO-ready your post is, and improvements that need to be made.

 You may wonder why branding is important if you aren’t a company, but do not underestimate the power of being recognizable.
-If you wish to get to a point where you can make money off your blog, you NEED to stand out.
+If you wish to get to a point where you can make money off your site, you NEED to stand out.